 When conducting due diligence, and assuming that you can make headway into making heads or tails out of the elaborate series of shell companies, it still may be quite difficult to track down the actual beneficial owner.

 A potential solution that is gaining traction and could be a piece of proposed legislation in the near future, is the development of a central beneficial ownership database or central registry.
 (It is already mandated as per the EU 5th AMLD, however, the EU has placed a temporary hold on implementation as of this writing.)

 The subsequent transparency would make it easier to peel back the onion and reveal all the layers that help hide the ownership of a legal entity.
 The registry would have to be international in its operation.
-The cooperation of many countries would be paramount to its success.
+The cooperation of many countries would be paramount to its succes

 The fifth pillar, like most new regulations, will present a challenge to financial institutions to put into operation the additional measures required to reveal the transparency of legal entities.
 In the end, it will allow authorities the luxury of knowing who is behind the veil of the corporate structure and increase anti-money laundering efforts.

-It will be necessary going forward to ensure that the fifth pillar of your anti-money laundering program be in effect.
+It is necessary that the fifth pillar of your anti-money laundering program is in effect.